 Congratulations on your placement to Upper Iowa University!
 Now that you have been accepted, you need to follow the next steps in order to confirm your seat and prepare for your time at UIU:

-Step 1: Submit the Confirmation of Enrollment Form
+Step 3: Submit the Confirmation of Enrollment Form and send to email@example.com

-Students can begin moving into the residence halls on Friday, August 14.
+Students can begin moving into the residence halls on the Saturday two weeks before classes begin in August, which is 15 August, 2015.

 All UIU students must submit the immunization record and medical history form.